 - Patience is key when making these pancakes.
 While it may seem to be more time consuming than traditional pancakes, you’ll be rewarded with ultra thick and fluffy pancakes.

-- To store: Leftover pancakes should be stored in the refrigerator, completely covered.
-They will keep well for up to 5 days.
+- To store: Leftovers can be stored in the refrigerator, covered, for up to 1 week.

-- To freeze: Place leftover pancakes in a freezer friendly container or ziplock bag and freeze for up to 6 months.
+- To freeze: Place pancakes in a ziplock bag and store them in the freezer for up to 6 months.